Why are sessions different this year?

 What will our family do to help keep camp safe for everyone?

 We are still working out the details of specific requirements given the changing landscape of public health, but the more families who are able to limit their outside contacts as much as possible before our camp sessions increase safety for all.
-Some families may not be able to quarantine due to work or other requirements, and it our hope to be as accessible as possible.
+Some families may not be able to quarantine due to work or other requirements, and it our hope to be as accessible as possible while also limiting the risk of COVID-19 transmission at camp.

 My teenager typically attends New England Yearly Meeting Sessions in August.
 Can they still attend Sessions AND Camp?